acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 private-k8s-deployment depends upon these related features to be delivered in the Athena release:

-* Acumos portal-marketplace support for a new "deploy to private kubernetes" option for a solution
+* Acumos portal-marketplace support for a new "deploy to local" option for a solution

 * A new Acumos component, the "docker-proxy", which provides a user's kubernetes cluster to pull docker images from an Acumos platform Nexus repository